 - Galarian Stunfisk

-As you can see, some of the most powerful Pokemon in the traditional Great League meta have been excluded from the Great League Remix, so Trainers will really have to think outside the box for this one.
+As you can see, the most powerful Pokemon in the Great League meta like Azumarill and Altaria have been excluded from the Great League Remix, so Trainers will really have to think outside the box for this one.

 But if you use any of the Pokemon we’ve suggested, you should have a great shot at success.